Author picture Fongang Rodrique

 • You get a 200 response upon success.

-Test BigCommerce webhook event to localhost app
+Test sending BigCommerce webhook events to your localhost app

 1. Go to your BigCommerce dashboard.